-The purpose of ALE I is to prepare students for ALE II which is the practicum experience.
-During the ALE I Practicum Preparation students select their ALE professional practice site, obtain appropriate site confirmations, select professional practice products and develop an implementation plan for product delivery.
-Students are required to complete an Agency Interview Reaction Paper, an ALE Agency Report and an ALE Product Selection and Completion Plan.
-Students meet with an ALE faculty advisor to select and confirm the ALE site.
-The ALE faculty advisor is responsible for supervision and evaluation of the ALE I assignments.
+The purpose of the ALE Orientation course is to prepare students for the ALE II on-site practicum experience.
+During the ALE I Orientation students select their ALE professional practice site, complete all required documentation, obtain appropriate site confirmations, propose professional practice products and activities, and develop an implementation plan for their Major Project.
+Students are required to complete a Major Project Proposal, Two Products Proposal, Professional Practices Activities list.
+The placement site will be approved by ALE Faculty Advisor after all documentation is on file.